sophiamyang/sophiamyang.github.io/_sources/DS/dataaccess/bigquery/bigquery.md

 The first approach, SQLAlchemy has many nice built-in functionalities and supports many different types of databases.
 For users who have used SQLAlchemy on other databases and liked its features, you might like the SQLAlchemy approach to query BigQuery.

 The second approach is the official Python Client for Google BigQuery, which I personally find not quite as easy to use and the documentation could be better.
-I haven't use it as much, so my impression could be wrong.
+I haven't used it as much, so my impression could be wrong.

 Finally, the bq command line tool is very powerful.
 It offers a broad set of functionality, not just querying data.
 I know a lot of people have concerns and prefer not to use subprocess.
 So it’s really up to your preferences on which one to use.